xiangdeyizhang/ImageProcessing/README.md

 # ImageProcessing
-This Repository is about some custom image process
+This Repository is about some custom image
+This mainly detect the chess